 How does finasteride affect the body's hormonal / endocrine system?

-Finasteride (Propecia®) is a specific type II 5-alpha reductase inhibitor.
+Finasteride (Propecia® and others) is a specific type II 5-alpha reductase inhibitor.
 That is, it inhibits the enzyme responsible for regulating conversion of testosterone to dihydrotestosterone (DHT).
 By reducing DHT levels in the scalp, the drug decreases DHT's effects on the hair follicles, reversing the process of hair loss.